neuromethods/fokker-planck-based-spike-rate-models/README.md

 References: Augustin, Ladenbauer, Baumann, Obermayer (submitted)

-*Usage*: change to folder `adex_comparison` and see the README file contained therein
+*Code Usage*: change to folder `adex_comparison` and see the README file contained therein